Significant-Gravitas/AutoGPT/forge/tutorials/001_getting_started.md

 ## To Recap
 - We've forked the AutoGPT repo and cloned it locally on your machine.
 - we connected the library with our personal github access token as part of the setup.
-- We've run the agent and it's tasking server successfully without an error.
+- We've run the agent and its tasking server successfully without an error.
 - We've logged into the server site at localhost:8000 using our github account.

 Make sure you've completed every step successfully before moving on :).